The success stories of some of our graduates

 Fundamentals of Perspective Workshop at the Barcelona Academy of Art.

 Recently I had my first gallery show together with Terra at Oz Galleria d'Arte curated by Luca Lombardo.
 Through Oz I befriended Giuseppe Sciacca, former Academia di Belle Arti etching teacher and fine artist.
 In his

 studio on Mt.
 Etna he initiated me to etching techniques.
 I consider him an important mentor.
 Currently I'm preparing new work for a dual show with Terra at Gallery 709 in Missoula, MT and for a collective etching exhibitions at Oz Gallery on November.
 I'm also collaborating with the Missoula Art Museum to offer a class of drawing fundamentals for teenagers.

-After Attending the Russian Academy I went to Spain to become a painting, drawing, and anatomy teacher at the Barcelona Academy of Art.
+After attending the FCAA I went to Spain to become a painting, drawing, and anatomy teacher at the Barcelona Academy of Art.
 I taught there for three years and met many wonderful students and additional professors along the way.
 It was a life changing experience and made me much more confident in myself as well as in my artworks.
 After that I married Maurilio Milone, a fellow artist I met in Florence.
 We decided to move to the USA together.
 We lived in Sicily for one year before moving to the USA and during that time we had a dual show together, called Married Landscapes.
 The project focused on presenting the nature and beauty of

 the Etna volcano area in Sicily to the viewer, but through me and my husband's different styles.